 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law that requires all colleges and universities to annually disclose information about crime on and around their campuses.
 The act is named in memory of Jeanne Clery, a 19-year-old Lehigh University first-year student who was assaulted and murdered in her residence hall room on April 5, 1986.
-This report has been prepared by the members of the Clery Compliance Team in coordination with the University's Clery Coordinator, Ron Quagliani, to meet the requirements of this act.
-The Clery Compliance Team is comprised of University representatives from the University Police Department, Department of Public Safety, Faculty, Provost's Office, and Dean of Students Office.
-This report includes those current University policies and procedures identified by the Clery Act which demonstrate the safety and security of community members at the University of New Haven.
-The statistics included are for the three most recent reporting periods, calendar years 2017, 2018, and 2019.
-Also included is the Fire Safety Report for 2017, 2018, and 2019.
+The Annual Security & Fire Safety Report is prepared to meet the requirements of the Clery Act and provide pertinent safety information and resources to the greater university community.
+University representatives from numerous departments collaborate in preparing the ASR including the University Police Department, Department of Public Safety, Faculty, Provost's Office, and Dean of Students Office.
+This annual report includes those current University policies and procedures identified by the Clery Act, which demonstrate the safety and security of community members at the University of New Haven.
+The statistics reported represent the three most recent reporting periods, calendar years 2019, 2020, and 2021.
+Also included is the Fire Safety Report for 2019, 2020, and 2021.
 Safety on the University campus is a natural source of concern for parents, students, and University employees.
 Education - the business of the University of New Haven - can take place only in an environment in which each student and employee feels safe and secure.
 The University of New Haven recognizes this and employs a number of security measures to protect the members of this community.